Serious Injury Law Limited Client Care Information Document and terms and conditions

 In much the same way as you can insure your car or home against damage, you can insure yourself against the risk of being left with a bill for legal costs at the end of your case.
 You can buy this insurance after your claim begins.
 The legal expenses insurers would, subject to their terms, pay any of the legal costs incurred with us and the disbursements that the other side do not pay.
 They may also pay any legal costs and disbursements that you must pay to the other side.

-Any legal expenses insurance policy you may have is likely to include provisions that: -
+Any legal expenses insurance policy that covers you is likely to include provisions that: –

-Please tell us the name of any legal expenses insurer.
+Please tell us the name of any legal expenses insurer you think may cover you.
 We may offer cover through any appropriate legal expenses insurance that we may have arranged from time to time to cover your own and the other side(s) legal costs.

-If the claim is unsuccessful the CFA states that we could not ask you to pay the legal costs you incur with us and disbursements (subject to you complying with the terms of the CFA).
-As the CFA only covers the legal costs you incur with us, we will advise you on a separate policy of insurance to cover you for your disbursements, and for the other side's legal costs and disbursements.
+If the claim is unsuccessful the CFA states that we could not ask you to pay the legal costs you incur with us (subject to you complying with the terms of the CFA) but we may require you to pay our expenses and disbursements.
+As the CFA only covers the legal costs you incur with us, we will advise you on a separate policy of insurance to cover you for your disbursements, and for the other side’s legal costs and disbursements.
 Payment of the insurance premium may be deferred until the end of the case.
 If you win your claim, you pay our basic charges, our expenses and disbursements, any success fee as may have been agreed, together with the premium for any insurance you may have taken out.
 You are entitled to seek recovery from the other side of part or all our basic charges and our expenses and disbursements, but not the insurance premium (in clinical negligence cases a part of the premium may be paid by the other side).

 We deal with several after-the-event legal expenses insurers, although we are not contractually obliged to send business to any of them.
 We may agree to deal with your case under our firm’s own legal expenses insurance policy.
 Please note, we are not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by Solicitors Regulation Authority.
 The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register.
 You may ask us for a list of insurers who we transact after-the-event legal expenses insurance business with or you may source and recommend your own choice.
 We are obliged to tell you that we are an insurance intermediary, not an insurer, and that we cannot manufacture insurance products.
 We act for you not the insurer.

-Unless otherwise instructed, we may communicate with you electronically (e.g. email).
-When necessary, such as with the transmission of sensitive information, these communications will be encrypted to prevent eavesdropping in transit.
+Unless otherwise instructed, we may communicate with you, and others relevant to your case, electronically (e.g. email).
+When possible and necessary, such as with the transmission of sensitive information, these communications will be encrypted to prevent eavesdropping in transit.
 The electronic transmission of information offers no guarantee of delivery or timely arrival.
+In some circumstances we may need to send communications / documents to the court without encryption if the court insists and it is in your interest for us to do so.
 We each agree to take reasonable steps to ensure any data sent is free from viruses.
 However, this cannot constitute a guarantee that such data will be free from viruses.
 By participating in electronic communication with us you accept these risks and authorise electronic communication between us.
 We are each responsible for protecting our own systems and interests in relation to electronic communication.
 Neither you nor we will have any liability to the other on any basis, whether in contract, tort (including negligence) or otherwise in respect of any error, damage, loss or omission arising from or in connection with the electronic communication of information.

 We are under a professional and legal obligation to keep the affairs of clients confidential.
-This obligation is subject to a statutory exception: recent legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose any information, knowledge or suspicion of money laundering (or other crime) to the National Crime Agency.
+This obligation is subject to some statutory and regulatory exceptions e.g. legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose any information, knowledge or suspicion of money laundering (or other crime) to the National Crime Agency.
+You need to be aware that the Proceeds of Crime Act 2002 (as amended) creates a number of offences relating to the proceeds of crime.
+The ‘proceeds of crime’ are any monies/property/assets that have arisen because of any crime.
+These include, for example, monies (however low in value) saved because of tax evasion or benefit fraud, whether that money has been saved or spent.
 We comply with the money laundering legislation in all respects, in good faith, including its reporting obligations which override our duty of confidentiality to you.
 If, while we are acting for you, it becomes necessary to make a money laundering disclosure, we may not be able to inform you that a disclosure has been made or of the reasons for it.
 Where law permits us to do, we will tell you about any potential money laundering problem and explain what action we may need to take.
+If you have any concerns about irregularities in your financial position, you may wish to seek specialist advice to correct those irregularities.
+We strongly recommend that you do this before instructing us.

-We shall not be liable for any loss or damage arising from or connected with our compliance with any statutory obligation which we may have, or honestly believe we may have, to report matters to the relevant authorities under the legislation.
+We shall not be liable for any loss or damage arising from or connected with our compliance with any statutory or regulatory obligation which we may have, or honestly believe we may have, to report matters to the relevant authorities under the legislation or regulation.
 If we have notified the relevant authorities, you must agree that we may provide such further information as they may require.
 The requirements of the legislation may either prevent us from taking steps on your behalf or from acting further at all and we may be prohibited by law from informing you of these matters.
 In these circumstances we reserve the right to cease acting and to charge you for our work done to that date.
-We shall not be liable for any loss or damage caused by our failure to take steps or ceasing to act where this is, or we reasonably believe it to be, in compliance with our obligations under the legislation.
-You must accept that our compliance with the legislation or guidance issued by the courts or the SRA may prevent us from informing you of all relevant matters.
+We shall not be liable for any loss or damage caused by our failure to take steps or ceasing to act where this is, or we reasonably believe it to be, in compliance with our obligations under the legislation or regulation.
+You must accept that our compliance with the legislation, regulations, or guidance issued by the courts or the SRA may prevent us from informing you of all relevant matters.
 We reserve the right to charge you in respect of any compliance work we do which is connected to you or your case.

 When we initially receive your instructions to act, we will check that those instructions do not cause a conflict with other interests we must protect.
 For instance, if we have acted for your proposed opponent as our client in the past, we may have some of their information that could now benefit your case.
 To protect the confidentiality of that information and that client, we would decline to act on your behalf.
 You would then need to consider seeking alternative representatives.